Principle 5:

 “How can I ensure my interactions with students are inclusive and fair?”

-“How can I address personal biases I may bring to the classroom?”
+“How can I address preconceived ideas I may bring to the classroom?”

-“I’m worried that I identify and connect with some students more than others.”
+“I’m worried that I connect with some students more than others.”

 Introduction